This topic introduces the terms that are used in Key Management Service (KMS).

 For more information about Certificates Manager, see Overview.

 |Dedicated KMS is a key management service that you can fully manage.
 For example,

 you can specify the virtual private cloud (VPC) in which Dedicated KMS is deployed

-and configure the cryptographic resource pool used by Dedicated KMS.
-You can also
+and configure the cryptographic resource pool that is used by Dedicated KMS.
+You can

 For more information about Dedicated KMS, see Overview.

 |Secrets are sensitive information that is used to authenticate applications.
 Secrets include usernames and passwords that are used to access databases, SSH keys, sensitive addresses, and AccessKey pairs.